ai4os/ai4-docs/README.md

 This will create a `build/html` folder with the built documentation.

+We recommend to periodically:

-It's recommended to periodically run `check_links.py` to make sure all the URL referenced in the documentation are indeed up and running.
+* test link health to make sure all the URL referenced in the documentation are indeed up and running.

+  `python check_links.py`

+* test the documentation spelling:

+  `cspell-cli "**/*.rst"`